dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/concurrency.md

 ## Update the Index page

-The scaffolding tool created a `RowVersion` column for the Index page, but that field shouldn't be displayed.
+The scaffolding tool created a `RowVersion` column for the Index page, but that field wouldn't be displayed in a production app.
 In this tutorial, the last byte of the `RowVersion` is displayed to help show how concurrency handling works.
-The last byte isn't guaranteed to be unique.
-A real app wouldn't display `RowVersion` or the last byte of `RowVersion`.
+The last byte isn't guaranteed to be unique by itself.

 Update the Index page:

 * Replace Index with Departments.
-* Replace the markup containing `RowVersion` with the last byte of `RowVersion`.
+* Change the markup containing `RowVersion` to show just the last byte of the byte array.
 * Replace FirstMidName with FullName.

 The following markup shows the updated page: